 Prior to joining the bank, he founded a social enterprise that supports more than 100 indigenous weavers across the Philippines.
-As Chief Operating Officer and Social Enterprise Director from 2014 to 2018, he supervised his company's community development programs, and concurrently served as the Head of Finance and Retail Operations.
-Previous to that, he served as an Executive Assistant VI under the Strategic Management Group of the

-Governance Commission for GOCCs, and assisted in the regulation of government-owned financial institutions in the country.
+As Chief Operating Officer and Social Enterprise Director from 2014 to 2018, he supervised his company's community development programs.
+Previous to that, he served as an Executive Assistant VI under the Strategic Management Group of the Governance Commission for GOCCs, and assisted in the regulation of government-owned financial institutions in the country.

 He graduated from the Ateneo de Manila University in 2014 with a Bachelor's Degree in Legal Management, with minor degrees in Development Management and Sociology.
-He has also earned his Master's degree in Public Management from the same university in 2016.
+He has also earned his Master's degree in Public Management in 2016 and Business Administration in 2023 from the same university.

-JEAN MELODY P. NARANJO
+JEAN MELODY N. BESA

-Assistant Vice President Head of Internal Audit Department 30 years of age, Filipino
+Vice President Head of Internal Audit Department 31 years of age, Filipino